NC Medicine

 Study places are not allocated solely on the basis of A-level grades

-The requirements are demanding, but you have various options to increase your own chances of gaining a place.
-In addition to the classic Abitur quota, the additional aptitude quota and university quota play a decisive role in the allocation of the limited number of study places.
+The requirements are demanding, but you have various options to increase your own chances of getting a place at university.
+In addition to the classic Abitur quota, the Additional suitability quota and university quota play a decisive role in the allocation of the limited number of study places.

 We will now take a closer look at the individual components of this system and show which criteria ultimately determine your admission to study medicine in Germany.